SMOKE MANAGEMENT FORECAST AND INSTRUCTIONS

 Zone 605, 606, 607, 608, 639, 611, 616, 617, and 623

 Use standard guidance matrix - see section 5 below.
 Ensure adequate distance from downwind SSRAs for smoke to dissipate.
+Verify transport winds away from SSRA if burning within 10 miles of the SSRA in Zone 605 and 606.
 South of T30S in Zone 616 units should be 1000 tons or less, spaced 3 miles apart.
 South of T30S in Zone 617 units should be 1000 tons or less, spaced 3 miles apart.

 Zone 610